 Procedures for Requesting a Housing Accommodation

 - Register with the Office of Accessibility Resources (OAR) by completing the online registration form.
 Alternative formats of the form are available upon request.
 If you need any assistance in completing the form or making us aware of your needs, please let us know.
 If you are already registered with OAR and receiving accommodations, you may skip this step.

 - Complete the Housing Accommodation Request Form below.

 - Submit disability documentation per Stonehill's Documentation Guidelines.
-Please refer to the Documentation Guidelines for assistance in providing documentation that is appropriate to verify eligibility and support your specific accommodation request(s).
+Please refer to these guidelines for assistance in securing documentation that is appropriate to verify eligibility and support your specific accommodation request(s).
 If you are requesting an Emotional Support Animal, your provider will also need to complete the ESA Medical Documentation Form (ask OAR to email you a link to this form).

 - Fax documentation to 508-565-1492